oskarhane/suber/README.md

 - `channel: String` The channel to send the message on.
 - `message: any` The message, can be of any data type.
 - `source: String` Optional argument to specify the message source.
-Best used when `applyMiddleware` and `createReduxMiddleWare` both are specified to avoid loop-backs.
+Best used when `applyMiddleware` and `createReduxMiddleware` both are specified to avoid loop-backs.

 #### Returns `void`